abdilra7eem/compulator/README.md

 # compulator
-Simple calculator created with React functional components and React hooks This app was developed in one day, and may contain bugs, so be cautious when using it for anything servious.
+Simple calculator created with React functional components and React hooks.
+This app was developed in one day by one person, and may contain bugs (e.g.: limiting the number of digits), so be cautious when using it for anything servious.
+Use at your own risk.

 This app is provided as is, with no guarantee whatsoever, under LGPL v3.0 license.
-Please read the attached licence.
+Please read the attached LICENSE file.

+The 'Compulator' renders inside the html element with id='compulator'.
+It can be used as a calculator or as an example for learning React in 2020.

+Compulator supports mouse, touch screen and keyboard.
+It uses functional components, with react useState and useEffect hooks.
+CSS grid is used for styling.

+### Files of interest:
+- compulator.js
+- compulator.css

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).